BittyTax/BittyTax/README.md

 | `Charity-Sent` |||| M | M | O | O | O | O | O | M |
 | `Trade` | M | M | O | M | M | O | O | O | O | O | M

-- If fees are specified, the Buy or Sell Quantity should be the net amount (i.e. prior to any fee adjustment).
+- If fees are specified, the Buy or Sell Quantity should be the gross amount (i.e. prior to any fee adjustment).

-- The Buy Value, Sell Value and Fee Value fields are always optional, if you don't provide a fixed value, bittytax will calculate the value via one of it's price data sources.
+- The Buy Value, Sell Value and Fee Value fields are always optional, if you don't provide a fixed value, bittytax will calculate the value for you via one of it's price data sources.

 - Wallet name is optional, but recommended if you want to audit your cryptoasset balances across multiple wallets.